janhoon/cadac/memory-bank/systemPatterns.md

 1. **CLI Interface**: Entry point for the application, handles command-line arguments and user input
 2. **SQL Parser**: Uses tree-sitter to parse SQL queries and extract metadata
 3. **Model Metadata**: Structures for representing data models, columns, and sources
+4. **Model Discovery**: Finds SQL files and builds a catalog of models
+5. **Model Catalog**: Repository of data models and their metadata
+6. **Dependency Graph**: Represents relationships between models
-4. **Terminal UI**: Interactive interface for exploring and managing the data catalog
+7. **Terminal UI**: Interactive interface for exploring and managing the data catalog
-5. **Data Catalog**: Repository of data assets and their metadata

 ## Key Technical Decisions